Patriarch of Antioch: Chalcedonian split

+Maronite split

+Although some Syriac-speaking followers of the 4th-century hermit Saint Maron did accept the terms of Chalcedon, they adhered to Monothelitism (due to impossible communication with the wider Chalcedonian church and their attempt to synthesize the works of early Syriac Fathers with Chalcedonian language) until the 12th century through the establishment of communion with Rome.
+Although the Maronites initially fought alongside the Byzantines in their struggle against the Arabs, in 685 AD, they appointed a Patriarch for themselves, John Maron, who became the first Patriarch of the Maronite Church; however, the historical existence of John Maron is doubtful and largely relies on recent traditions of the Maronite Church itself.

 Great schism

 Over the centuries, differences between the Church in the East and West emerged such as the use of unleavened bread for the Eucharist in the West or the addition of the filioque to the Nicene Creed by Pope Sergius IV.
 The resulting schism, the Great Schism, has often been dated to the 1054 mission of Cardinal Humbert to Constantinople when Humbert excommunicated (invalidly) the Patriach of Constantinople, Michael I Cerularius, who in turn excommunicated the Pope and removed him from the diptychs.
 Consequently, two major Christian bodies broke communion became two fractions: One faction, now identified as the Catholic Church, represented the Latin West under the leadership of the pope; the other faction, now identified as the Eastern Orthodox Church, represented the Greek East under the collegial authority of the patriarchs of Antioch, Jerusalem, Constantinople and Alexandria.
 This split, however, was then most likely known only within higher clerics who either gave it little importance or expected it to be overcome soon.